Policies and Procedures

 Certain laws and regulations govern the operation of school buses.
 Transportation by school buses will be provided for those students living one and one-half miles or more from the school according to S.C.
 Department of Education guidelines.

 Teachers have been instructed not to excuse any child from the classroom, without a request from the office.
-No child will be allowed to leave school grounds during school hours unless accompanied by a parent or requested by the parent in writing.
-It will be necessary for the person who is picking up a student to come by the office and sign him/her out.
+No child will be allowed to leave school grounds during school hours unless accompanied by a parent.
+It will be necessary for the person who is picking up a student to come by the office and sign him/her out with their photo ID.
 Please do not call ahead of time to have your child released from class.
 No early dismissals will be granted from 2:00-2:25.
 This is valuable time in the classroom that is lost for all students when interrupted.
 With each early dismissal, the teacher has to stop teaching to give end of the day instructions to the student leaving.

 Lexington District Two has district-wide elementary/middle and high school discipline policies that are mandated.
 The purpose of these policies is to ensure that all students receive fair and consistent discipline when schools rules and/or state laws are violated.